dishbreak/s3cmd-and-fakes3/README.md

 * Creates a custom container based off of it that has a special config file.
 * Launches an instance of the custom container and attaches a shell session to it.

+Here's what a run of the script looks like.

     $ ./connect_to_fake_s3.sh
     Sending build context to Docker daemon  4.608kB